0xmun1r/DorkNEXUS/README.md

 **DorkNEXUS v3.0** is an elite, web-based open-source intelligence (OSINT) tool designed for security researchers, bug bounty hunters, and penetration testers.

-Completely overhauled with a **Cyberpunk/Sci-Fi aesthetic**, Version 3.0 transforms boring reconnaissance into an immersive experience.
  It features a massive arsenal of dorks across five major platforms, optimized for precision targeting.

 ---